starikcetin/Eflatun.SceneReference/README.md

 ### Binary serialization via `System.Runtime.Serialization.Formatters.Binary`

+> **Warning**
-**Warning:** We strongly advise against using `BinaryFormatter` as it is inconsistent and has inherent security risks.
+> We strongly advise against using `BinaryFormatter` as it is inconsistent and has inherent security risks.
 Only use it if you absolutely have to.

 Example `SceneReference` serialization to binary and back via `System.Runtime.Serialization.Formatters.Binary`: